 - The Via Algarviana: walking 300km across the Algarve

-I am currently editing a third book about returning to the Algarve to walk the alternative end to the Via Algarviana and working on a novel set in my hometown of Newport.
+I am currently working on a novel set in my hometown of Newport.

 Writing a personal blog is much like keeping a modern-day diary, in that it provides a lasting memoir of your own life; it also means that on those grim days when it’s impossible to venture outside, Harri and I can log onto The Walker’s Wife and reminisce about the wonderful walks we’ve enjoyed together.